Install on AIX

 Important: The user Splunk is installed as must have permission to read

-- Be sure the disk partition has enough space to hold the uncompressed volume of the data you plan to keep indexed.
+- Ensure that the disk partition has enough space to hold the uncompressed volume of the data you plan to keep indexed.

 $ oslevel -r 5300-005

-Splunk Enterprise can run as any user on the local system.
-If you run it as a non-root user, make sure that it has the appropriate permissions to read the inputs that you specify.
-Refer to the instructions for running Splunk Enterprise as a non-root user for more information.
+Splunk can run as any user on the local system.
+If you run Splunk as a non-root user, make sure that Splunk has the appropriate permissions to read the inputs that you specify.
+Refer to the instructions for running Splunk as a non-root user for more information.

 $SPLUNK_HOME/bin directory (where $SPLUNK_HOME is the directory into which you installed Splunk):